 6596 Youree Drive

-AMAZON WISH LIST: We have updated our Amazon wish list; with our most needed food items and cat litter.
-Also, when you shop via Smile.Amazon.com you can select Yogie and Friends as your charity of choice and they will donate a percentage of the sales to us.
+AMAZON SMILE: Did you know that when you shop via Smile.Amazon.com you can select Yogie and Friends as your charity of choice, and they will donate a percentage of the sales to us?
 It is an extremely effortless way to help.

 FINANCIAL SUPPORT: Your donations are the most important thing to help us with our animals.
 We are a 501(C)(3) non-profit, in good standing.
 Your donations are tax deductible to the full extent of the law.
 We can really use help with funds to buy food, veterinarian care, and everyday care of the wellbeing of the animals.
 Thank you for your support.

 We are spending about $5000 a month on food and litter alone.
 Then we have vet bills and other incidentals that come up creating an immediate need.

 YOU CAN MAIL YOUR DONATIONS TO US AT:

 PLEASE spay and neuter your pets.
 Adopt!
 Do not Shop!